puppetlabs/bolt/documentation/writing_yaml_plans.md

 ## Plan structure

-YAML plans contain a list of steps and can include additional optional keys.
+YAML plans contain a list of steps and can include optional top-level keys.
 The following top-level keys are available:

 | Key | Type | Description | Required |